This article reviews how Pendo calculates the time that visitors spend interacting with the pages in your apps and where to find this data in Pendo.

 Time on page

-Pages Overview.
-Navigate to Product > Pages to view Time Per Day as a column in the list of pages.
+• Pages list.
+Navigate to Product > Pages to view Time Per Day as a column in the list of Pages.
 If you don’t see the table column, select the Manage columns icon in the top-right of the table and add or reorder the columns as needed.

 Time on app